What is ethambutol hydrochloride?

 Where can I find more information about ethambutol hydrochloride?

-- Recommendations on the HIV-related uses of ethambutol hydrochloride, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-Infected Children, prepared by the , the , and the HIV Medicine Association of the Diseases Society of America, and the Pediatric Infectious Diseases Society.
+- Recommendations on the HIV-related uses of ethambutol hydrochloride, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-Infected Children, prepared by the , the , the HIV Medicine Association of the Infectious Diseases Society of America, and the Pediatric Infectious Diseases Society.